 A vandalism charge will qualify as a misdemeanor instead of a felony if the damage to the allegedly vandalized property is calculated to be less than $400.

 However, if multiple alleged acts of vandalism have occurred, a jury may calculate that the acts' total monetary value, added together, total more than $400.
-In these cases, a prosecutor may charge the defendant with felony vandalism instead, even if every individual alleged act caused less than $400 worth of damage.
+In these cases, a prosecutor may charge the defendant with felony vandalism, even if every individual's alleged actions caused less than $400 damage.

-There are many common offenses that are often charged in conjunction with California vandalism.
+Many common offenses are often charged in conjunction with California vandalism.
 Examples include:

 - Trespassing, described by Penal Code 602 PC as entering the property of another person without their consent or the right to do so